Department Chair: Jennifer Fleming

 FAX: (562) 985-5300

-Faculty: Lee Brown (Emeritus), Christopher Burnett, Emma Daugherty, Holly Ferris, Jennifer Fleming, Daniel Garvey (Emeritus), Tom Henneman, Heloiza Herscovitz, Robin Jones, Christopher Karadjov, Wayne Kelly (Emeritus), Peter Larsen, Gary Metzker, Danny Paskin, Teresa Puente, Nick Roman, Soumitro Sen, Gwen Shaffer, Barbara Kingsley-Wilson, Whitney Mandel (Emeritus)
+Faculty: Lee Brown (Emeritus), Christopher Burnett, Emma Daugherty, Holly Ferris, Jennifer Fleming, Daniel Garvey (Emeritus), Todd Henneman, Heloiza Herscovitz, Robin Jones, Christopher Karadjov, Wayne Kelly (Emeritus), Peter Larsen, Gary Metzker, William Mulligan (Emeritus), Danny Paskin, Teresa Puente, Nick Roman, Soumitro Sen, Gwen Shaffer, Barbara Kingsley-Wilson, Whitney Mandel (Emeritus)

 Administrative Support Coordinator: Nesha Saucier